 My examination of stringed instruments is exclusively non-invasive.
-Likewise, I work as gently as possible with the instrument at all times, for the most part even without contact.
-My main tool for these examinations is a high-resolution digital camera, which, due to its adjustment possibilities, goes beyond human vision and produces visualisations.
+I work as gently as possible with the instrument at all times, for the most part even without contact.
+My primary tool for these examinations is a high-resolution digital camera, which, due to its setting options, goes beyond human vision and generates visualisations.

 The following comparative images were created with the same violin (David Tecchler, Rome, 1722) in different light spectra.

 The most common light analysis method used in this field to examine the varnish and surface of stringed instruments is in the ultraviolet range between 320- 400nm.The image of the resulting fluorescence enables the trained observer to distinguish retouching and other additions from the original.
 This examination forms the basis of an extensive analysis with light.

 Cyan light (490 nm)

 In the article of the publication “Antonio Stradivari ‘Barjansky’ Cello” (Jost Thöne Verlag 2021) I presented, together with Prof. Dr. Martin Bek, another important wavelength for the examination of stringed instruments.
 It can provide additional, important information about the condition of the varnish.
 The light is at a wavelength of 490 nm (cyan light) and, in simple terms, causes the original (coloured) varnish of the instrument to fluoresce.
 The properties of the resulting fluorescence are considerably more transparent, i.e. less opaque, than in UV light.
 It is therefore possible to identify original varnish even in the presence of additions and retouching.
 This can be an important component for a planned restoration.

 As the study of this wavelength is still very new, it is not yet possible to define exactly which substance or mixture of substances elicits these fluorescences.
 However, there are indications that it could be the oils in the varnish.